-1. To open the fuel filler lid, pull the lid release lever up.
+1. To open the fuel filler door, pull it outward.
+After refueling, be sure to close the fuel filler door completely.

-2. Remove the fuel filler cap by turning it slowly counterclockwise.
+2. To take off the fuel filler cap, turn it slowly counterclockwise and remove the cap.

-3. Stop filling the tank after the fuel filler pump automatically clicks off.
-Do not add any more fuel.
+3. After the fuel filler nozzle has automatically stopped, do not add more fuel.

-4. Put the cap back on, turn it clockwise until you hear a clicking noise.
-Be certain not to catch the tether under the cap while tightening.
+4. To put the cap back on, turn it clockwise until you hear a clicking noise.

+Be certain not to catch the cap tether under the cap while tightening.